 (As an Amazon Associate, this post may contain affiliate links to genuinely recommended products)

-With the run-up to Christmas and all the deliciously naughty food that comes with it, I thought we may need some of these no-bake healthy chewy snack bars to balance things out… a bit!
+With the run-up to Christmas and all the deliciously naughty food that comes with it, we could use some of these no-bake healthy chewy snack bars to balance things out a bit.

-After developing my No-Bake Lemon Cheesecake recipe, I really wanted to try another no-bake recipe.
-And I can say with absolute certainty that there are far fewer calories in these snack bars than my cheesecake!
+After developing my No-Bake Lemon Cheesecake recipe, I wanted to try another no-bake recipe.
+But there are far fewer calories in these bars than the cheesecake!

 What makes them healthy?

-Firstly, they are sweetened with honey instead of refined sugar, which also helps give them that chewy texture.
-I’ve added dark chocolate chips in too which give another level of sweetness, plus this helps the bars set more firmly in the fridge!
+They are sweetened with honey instead of refined sugar, which also helps give them that chewy texture.
+Dark chocolate chips give another level of sweetness.
+Plus, they melt and help the bars set more firmly in the fridge!

-(For those who are interested, by using an online calculator I found that each bar contains 174 calories, 3.9g protein and 2.6g fibre).
+For those who are interested, by using an online calculator each bar contains 174 calories, 3.9g protein and 2.6g fibre.